thegreenwebfoundation/dataset-browser/README.md

 ## Installation

-This project used pipenv by default, but
+This project uses uv by default, meaning dependencies are installe dy default when you use the supported commands listed in "Usage" and "Deployment".

+However, if you prefer, it should still work using python's default package manager.

-To install it, create a virtual environment, and install the required libraries
+To install it, create a virtual environment, and install the required libraries, and then run datasette.

 ```
-python -m venv venv
+python -m venv ven
-pip install pipenv
+python -m pip install
-source venv/bin/activate
+source .venv/bin/activate

-pipenv install
+datasette . -h 0.0.0.0
 ```

 ### Usage

+This project uses [just](https://just.systems), for automating common tasks.
+To run the dataset locally, type just to see the options available, and then use the `serve` command to run a local server.

 ```
 just serve